KerwinMa/opentok-titanium-mobile/README.md

 # opentok-titanium-mobile

-This project has been permanently moved to [aoberoi/opentok-titanium](https://github.com/aoberoi/opentok-titanium).
+This project has permanently moved to [aoberoi/opentok-titanium](https://github.com/aoberoi/opentok-titanium).
 Please change any links you have that still reference this URL.